-- 3 This EA also considers the effects of past, present, and reasonably foreseeable environmental - 4 trends and planned action which may result in environmental impacts with a close causal - 5 connection to the Proposed Action.
+3 This EA also considers the effects of past, present, and reasonably foreseeable environmental

+4 trends and planned action which may result in environmental impacts with a close causal5 connection to the Proposed Action.

+5 connection to the Proposed Action.

-- 6 A list of past, present, and reasonably foreseeable future actions at HAFB and the surrounding - 7 area that could result in additional adverse impacts when combined with Proposed Action are - 8 shown in Table 4-1.
-Future actions which are not reasonably foreseeable would be evaluated - 9 under separate NEPA documentation, if required, by the appropriate federal agency.
+6 A list of past, present, and reasonably foreseeable future actions at HAFB and the surrounding

+7 area that could result in additional adverse impacts when combined with Proposed Action are

+8 shown in Table 4-1.
+Future actions which are not reasonably foreseeable would be evaluated

+9 under separate NEPA documentation, if required, by the appropriate federal agency.